 A specific placement of 16th note crashes to create some variation in fills.

 In this lesson you will be extending the ideas presented in our level 2 lesson for placing crashes on the 'a' and 1 counts.
 It would be well worth reviewing this lessons if you haven't already.
-For the fills on this page the crashes will be falling on the '+' and 'a' after beat 4 followed by the 1 at the start of the next bar.
-This now gives you three quick 16th notes in a row which you will be playing as a standard single stroke sticking.
+For the fills on this page the crashes will be falling on the 'e', '+' and 'a' after beat 4 followed by the 1 at the start of the next bar.
+This now gives you four quick 16th notes in a row which you will be playing as a standard single stroke sticking.
+This is also an extention of our level 3 lesson following an '+ a 1' Movement.

 Written below are several examples of this crash placement applied in various ways.
 This part works well as a little addition to the end of a bar of groove or as the end of a full on fill.